 The rule does not make any significant changes to DACA eligibility, protections, or the application process.
 Current DACA recipients can continue to renew if they are eligible, but the government is still barred under court order from processing new, first-time applications.

 DACA has faced multiple legal challenges.
-One part of Judge Hanen’s ruling said that the government should have allowed for more public comment when creating the policy.
-The Biden Administration has gone through a formal rulemaking process to strengthen DACA, but this will not address every issue questioned in the court ruling against DACA.
+One part of the initial ruling against DACA said that the government should have allowed for more public comment when creating the policy.
+The Biden Administration has gone through a formal rulemaking process to strengthen DACA; this will not address every issue cited in court rulings against DACA.

 Thank you for your feedback.
 Your submission has been successful.